Image 1 of 27

 Buying this as a gift?
 Let us know on the registration form at checkout and we can create a gift package for you, either emailed or posted to you directly.

-Includes: Tuition, all materials, daytime refreshments, seated lunches, one night accommodation at local lodges, a three-course supper with wine at a local Inn (with transportation to and from Inn), a cooked breakfast the following morning, take-home sowings and seed packs, growing guides and a vegetable growing book.
+Includes: Tuition, all materials, daytime refreshments, seated lunches, one night accommodation at local lodges, a three-course supper with wine, a cooked breakfast the following morning, take-home seedlings and packs of heritage seeds, growing guides and a vegetable growing book.

 This two-day workshop is timed to match the natural rhythm of the season, and places are intentionally limited to keep the group small and hands-on.